iTwin/itwinjs-core/core/frontend-devtools/README.md

 * `fdt toggle reality freeze`  - Toggles the freezing of reality tile loading, when the reality tiles are frozen new reality tiles are not downloaded or purged.
 * `fdt toggle reality logging` - Toggle the logging of reality tile loading and selection diagnostics to the console.
 * `fdt toggle reality bounds` - Toggle the display of bounding boxes for reality tiles.
+* `fdt set building display` Toggle the display of the worldwide OpenStreetMap worldwide buildingslayer by attaching or displaying as a reality model in the current viewport.
+The OSM buildings are aggregated and supplied from Cesium Ion <https://cesium.com/content/cesium-osm-buildings/>.

 ### Other key-ins